-The catch cans should be positioned in a line perpendicular to the direction of travel of the machine.
-The cans should be no more than three metres apart.
+The catch cans should be positioned in a line perpendicular to the direction of machine travel.
+The line of cans must be at least one wetted diameter in from the end of the field.
+The cans should be no more than 3 m apart.

-The cans are placed in the field prior to irrigation and the depth or volume of water in each can is measured after the irrigation has stopped.
+The cans are placed in the field prior to irrigation and the depth or volume of water in each can is measured after irrigation has stopped.